ruby-concurrency/concurrent-ruby/doc/promises.in.md

 Promises is a new framework unifying former `Concurrent::Future`, `Concurrent::Promise`, `Concurrent::IVar`, `Concurrent::Event`,
 `Concurrent.dataflow`, `Delay`, and `TimerTask`.
-It extensively uses the new synchronization layer to make all the features *non-blocking* and *lock-free*, with the exception of obviously blocking operations like `#wait`, `#value`, etc. As a result it lowers a danger of deadlocking and offers better performance.
+It extensively uses the new synchronization layer to make all the features *lock-free*, with the exception of obviously blocking operations like `#wait`, `#value`, etc. As a result it lowers a danger of deadlocking and offers better performance.